SG DYNAMO DRESDEN

 Dynamo's passionate following will ensure a good number of matches are likely to sell-out.
 However, with advance planning, it should be possible to secure a ticket and there's even a website which gives, in real time modus, the number of available tickets for the next home match: www.dynamocounter.de

 The club website is all in German, but you can buy tickets (Print@Home or Mobile Ticket) through the online shop they run with their ticketing partner Etix.
-They are also available from the ticket offices at the stadium to the left of the fan shop on Lennéstraße or at any of the official ticket outlets across Dresden (see here for a list of these).
-You could also give them a ring (
+They are also available from the ticket offices at the stadium to the left of the fan shop on Lennéstraße (10am-6pm, Mon-Fri) or at any of the official ticket outlets across Dresden (see here for a list of these).
+You could also give them a ring (+49 (0) 351 85033717; 10am-6pm, Mon-Fri).
+If tickets are still available, then these are sold from two hours before kick-off at the box office next to the fan shop, in the Westtribüne (access via Blüherstraße) or behind the K-Block.
+Ticket prices go up by €2 if bought from the stadium box offices on a matchday.

 The club also run an official Secondary Market through their website, although this is really aimed at ticket holders making their tickets available for re-sale if they can't make it to the match.
 More info can be found here.

-For the 23-24 season, Dynamo have three pricing categories depending on the quality of opposition they're facing and so, roughly speaking, adults should expect to pay €22 - €46 for a seat and €15-16 for a place on the K-Block terrace.
-Family tickets are also available (from the ticket offices or via the ticket hotline +49 (0) 351 30708000 only - i.e not through the online ticket shop).
-Advance tickets for people with disabilities can also be obtained via the ticket hotline or at the ticket office on Lennéstraße.
+For the 24-25 season, Dynamo have three pricing categories depending on the quality of opposition they're facing and so, roughly speaking, adults should expect to pay €22-46 for a seat and €15-16 for a place on the K-Block terrace.
+Family tickets (max two adults, min one child) cost €22-26 per adult and €8-12 per child (aged 6-14 years) and are available from the online shop, ticket offices or via the ticket hotline +49 (0) 351 85033717; 10am-6pm, Mon-Fri).
+Children under 6 years old can watch Dynamo free of charge but they're not entitled to a seat of their own.

-Information about visiting the Rudolf Harbig Stadion for fans with disabilities can be found at:
+Information about visiting the Rudolf Harbig Stadion for fans with disabilities can be found at: www.bundesliga-reisefuehrer.de

 GETTING THERE & AWAY